WILD HORSE FAQS

 A. Approximately 12 miles.

-Q. How deep will WHR be?
+Q. How deep will Wild Horse Reservoir be?

 A. We are anticipating approximately 150 ft.